LesleyLai/blog/contents/blog/std_align/en.md

 Notice that I changed the function name from `alloc` to `aligned_alloc` since we must explicitly pass an `alignment` argument to this function.
 We call `align_forward` to adjust our pointer to the alignment boundary in the function.
 And then, we calculate how many bytes we need for the allocation (which is the number of bytes used for alignment plus the actual size we need to allocate).
 And finally, if we have enough size to allocate, we need to bump our pointer, decrease the remaining size, and return the adjusted pointer.

-With this implementation, we can explicitly pass alignment to our arena:
+To use this implementation, we need to explicitly pass alignment to our arena:

 ```cpp
 auto* ptr = static_cast<std::uint8_t*>(